 Past attendees have been, but not limited to the following groups.

 interRAI New Zealand, in conjunction with the interRAI research network recently held the 4th annual knowledge exchange on 15th March 2024.
-This year's theme of Using interRAI Data to Inform Health and Social Policy showcased the broad use of interRAI data with 15 presentations.
+The theme Using interRAI Data to Inform Health and Social Policy showcased the broad use of interRAI data with 15 presentations.
 These were from health researchers, clinicians, NASCA, project working groups and Health New Zealand | Te Whatu Ora.

-Some of the interRAI Knowledge Exchange Presenters
+Pictured above: Some of the interRAI Knowledge Exchange Presenters

 This hybrid meeting hosted over 180 people from several backgrounds including clinical management, needs assessors, aged residential care providers, researchers, policy advisors, data scientists, regulatory bodies such as HDC and NZACA.
 Attendees were not only from New Zealand but also from Australia, Singapore and Malaysia.